ijsKoud/PaperPlane-docs/docs/troubleshooting.md

 ## Something is broken

 If you find a bug or glitch that is not device related, please file a bug report here: https://github.com/DaanGamesDG/paperplane/issues/new

+## My ShareX does not upload files anymore

+This is probably because you re-generated your token, please download a new config file from the paperplane settings and follow the rest of the guide [here](/docs/uploaders/sharex)